 Mandatory licensing for Houses in Multiple Occupation (HMO's)

-On the 1 October 2018 the legislation regarding the mandatory licensing of houses in multiple occupation (HMOs) changed.
-An HMO licence is now required if a property has 5 or more occupants forming 2 or more households and where there is some sharing of the basic amenities (washing facilities, toilets, kitchens).
+An HMO licence is required if a property has 5 or more occupants forming 2 or more households and where there is some sharing of the basic amenities (washing facilities, toilets, kitchens).

 The government also introduced minimum room sizes for bedrooms and a new mandatory condition which require licence holders to have appropriate arrangements in place for the storage and disposal of household waste.

 A City wide Additional Licensing designated has also been made from 6th April 2020.